saxsys/TestNext/README.md

       * mockClass: class to mock Provider, used in unittests
       * mockObject: object to mock Provider, used in unittests
       * mock: short for mockObject
-  * when no mock is given the real-dependency is always used
+  * when no mock is given the real-dependency is always used, Classes are favored over Objects
   * choose whether the  mock or real-implementation should be used, when you execute the tests